 Sightings of this fearsome creature are common in Texas, Mexico, and throughout Latin America.
 According to legend, the chupacabra is a blood sucking creature with an appearance similar to a dog or a lizard man (depending on the report), but much scarier and more dangerous.
 Reported sightings of chupacabra continue to this day throughout North and South America.

-If you've ever watched the film The Mothman Prophecies starring Richard Gere, you are familiar with the mothman.
+If you've ever watched the film The Mothman Prophecies starring Richard Gere, you are familiar with Mothman.
 Supposedly, a winged creature that seemed half human was sighted numerous times around West Virginia during 1966.
-This being was reportedly connected to the collapse of the Silver Bridge.
-There were those who swore the creature did exist while others believed it to be a hoax.
+This being was reportedly connected to the collapse of the Silver Bridge in Point Pleasant.
+There were those who swore the creature did exist, while others believed it to be a hoax.
 You decide!

 Also known as the Fae, fairies are one of the most commonly recognized elementals.
 Storybook characters like Tinkerbell have captured the hearts of children for decades, and the love affair with fairies continues today.
 Are they real?
 They've existed for centuries through folklore, and writers like Shakespeare have featured them in plays and stories.
 While most people think fondly of fairies, few know some fairies aren't so loveable.
 In fact, fairies have been blamed for inhabiting the souls of children.
 What do you believe?